Ron Gould was a 2016 Republican

 "Sen.

-Ron Gould, R-Lake
+Ron Gould,

-Havasu City, yanked
+R-Lake Havasu City,

-the two measures.
+yanked the two

-Gould said he lacked
+measures.
+Gould said

-the backing of four
+backing of four

 other members of the